14 Special Things About The Swiss Alps That Make It Famous

 The best view of Lauterbrunnen valley is seen at the observation decks in the meadows northwest of Wengen village: Moenchblick.

 Click the names of the observation decks to see them on Google Maps.
 You can learn more about more scenic places to visit in Lauterbrunnen valley from my post about “10 reasons why visit Lauterbrunnen.”

 See from this link how you can visit Lauterbrunnen in 1 to 3 days.

 Alpine lakes will always be beautiful, mainly when the surface is calm and reflects the ice-capped mountains nearby.
 Don’t you agree?
 Have Lake Oeschinen as an example.

-However, in the Swiss Alps, some lakes are more than just beautiful.
-With the castles gracefully sitting along their lakeshores, these lakes are a fantastical destination to take your breath away.
+However, some lakes are more than just beautiful in the Swiss Alps.
+With the castles gracefully sitting along their lakeshores, these lakes are a fantastic destination to take your breath away.
 Lake Geneva and Lake Thun are examples.